Stuttgart, Germany is home to the world’s largest pig museum featuring over 40,000 pigs in 28 theme rooms.

-I was intrigued, but not sure what to expect from a Pig Museum.
+I was intrigued, but not sure what to expect.
 I had to drag J.P. (my German fiance).

-The Pig Museum is pig kitsch at it’s best, as one might expect when you have 40,000 pigs stuffed into one 800 m sq building.
+The Pig Museum is kitsch at it’s best.
+As one might expect when you have 40,000 pigs stuffed into one 800 m sq building.
 One room alone had 2000 piggy banks!
 But it was also surprisingly informative, and humorous in places and most of the signs were in both German and English.

-What surprised me most about the Pig Museum is that 1 of the theme rooms was dedicated to pigs and sexuality, I dubbed it the Pig Porn Room.
-I can almost see the confused expression on your face that probably is similar to the perplexed expression on my face as I stepped into this room.
-It turns out that pigs are a symbol for sexuality since females have long fertility periods, but most impressive, female pigs can have orgasms lasting up to 30 minutes!
-I don’t think I really want to know how they know that, but this is the one thing I learned at the Pig Museum that I don’t think I’m likely to forget, and as I discovered at an expat dinner tonight, makes for interesting dinner conversation.
-Sorry no photos from the Pig Porn Room, but be assured that there no photos of real pigs, just figurines and “art” in which I use the term loosely here.
+What surprised me most about the museum is that 1 of the theme rooms was dedicated to pigs and sexuality, I dubbed it the Pig Porn Room.
+I can almost see the confused expression on your face.
+It’s probably similar to the perplexed expression I had on my face as I stepped into this room.
+It turns out that they are a symbol for sexuality since females have long fertility period.
+But most impressive, female can have orgasms lasting up to 30 minutes!
+I don’t think I really want to know how they know that, but this is the one thing I learned at the Pig Museum that I don’t think I’m likely to forget.
+And as I discovered at a dinner tonight, it makes for interesting dinner conversation.
+Sorry no photos from the Pig Porn Room.
+But be assured that there no photos of real pigs, just figurines and “art” in which I use the term loosely here.

-The piggy bank also has an interesting history, although no one is sure where the piggy bank originated.
-It’s thought that the idea of pigs gaining weight quickly resembled to your savings growing quickly (if only that were true!), but the connection between pigs and moneys dates back to the 5th century B.C. when pigs were imprinted on coins and piggy banks have been used in many different countries for thousands of years.
+The piggy bank also has an interesting history, although no one is sure where it originated.
+It’s thought that the idea of pigs gaining weight quickly resembled to your savings growing quickly (if only that were true!).
+But the connection between pigs and money dates back to the 5th century B.C. when pigs were imprinted on coins.
+Piggy banks have been used in many different countries for thousands of years.

-Another thing I enjoyed about the Pig Museum was a country chart of the world’s biggest pork eaters.
+Another thing I enjoyed about the museum was a country chart of the world’s biggest pork eaters.
 Surprisingly Germany is not in the top 3!
 Those honors go to: 1) Austria 2)Spain 3) Serbia.
 Germany came in 4th, Canada was 27th.
 (These figures are from 2005.)

 The Pig Museum wouldn’t be in my “Top 5 Must See” list, but to be fair, few museums would be.
-I did enjoy it though and thought it was a nice way to spend an hour learning about something new and I did come away with some memorable info that I actually remember 2 weeks later.
+I did enjoy it though and thought it was a nice way to spend an hour learning about something new and I did come away with some memorable info that I actually remember a couple of years after my visit.